AbsaOSS/pramen/README.md

   # Optionally repartition te dataframe according to the number of records per partition
   records.per.partition = 1000000

+  # The timezone used for the info file
+  timezone = "Africa/Johannesburg"

   # Output format options
   option {
     sep = "|"